Pubs Selling Real Ale

 (024) 7671 2498

-New tap room to the rear of the well-established Beer Gonzo bottle shop.
+Tap room to the rear of the well-established Beer Gonzo bottle shop.
+Note - the opening times are for the bottle shop.
+The tap room usually stops serving about 50mins before closing time.
 16 keg and Key Cask lines dispense a great variety of beers from UK, Europe and beyond.
 There is also a huge list of vintage lambics and other rare bottles.
 Meet the brewer and other beer-related events are a regular feature.
 Refer to beer menu for prices.

 - Bell Inn